 - Running out of legal 14-hour driving limit, affecting the time of delivery.

-- Driver can be pressurized to speed up to make up for lost time, leading to increased chances of accidents and other safety challenges.
+- The driver can be pressurized to speed up to make up for lost time, leading to increased chances of accidents and other safety challenges.

 - Communicate: It is always better to be in contact with the shippers and receivers, and inform them of the scheduled appointment and allotted time.
-Also sending timely alerts of the trucks position will help them to keep everything for the truck’s arrival.
+Also sending timely alerts of the position of the truck will help them to keep everything for the truck’s arrival.

 - Planning: If a truck has to pick up goods from two or more different locations, make sure that the appointments are scheduled to allow for any unforeseen delay.

 - Appropriate labor and tools: Using forklifts and additional labor can eliminate the chances of delay.
 Moreover, the expenses for extra labor will always be less than the operational losses occurring due to detention.

 - Accountability: Most of the delay happens at the loading and unloading point.
 If the shippers and receivers are made accountable for the delay and are required to pay for the same, detention time will drastically reduce.
 Make them aware that if there is a delay in shipping, there will be a delay in delivery and will also have a negative effect on their business.